TheKingXion/TheKingXion/README.md

 ## 🚀 About Me

-I'm a passionate Python programmer, constantly expanding my skills in web development (JS, HTML, CSS) and other languages like Lua and C++.
+I'm a passionate Python programmer, I am 18 years old, constantly expanding my skills in web development (JS, HTML, CSS) and other languages like Lua and C++.
 My goal is to become a versatile developer capable of tackling diverse projects across multiple domains.

 <details>
 <summary>🌟 My Developer Journey</summary>